jrehor/kcc/README.md

 `t
 ```

 Of special mention is the **composite vector** type.
-Such vectors that are either a mixture of atoms of disparate types, or consist of anything more complex than atoms, e.g. other vectors:
+Such vectors are either a mixture of atoms of disparate types, or contain something more complex than atoms, e.g. other vectors.

 ```q
  a:0,1,"a",2,3          /a char impostor demotes this integer vector to composite